Our Governors and their roles

 I am looking forward to working with the other Governors to help make a positive contribution to our children’s lives whilst at school, and to play my part in ensuring that every child at Summerlea receives the very best education possible.

 Many of you know me already because I have been with Summerlea since the very beginning in 1997.
 Back then I was Miss Bridle and a newly qualified teacher.
 I had 17 children in my class from aged 5 to 10 years old, (Years 1 – 5) whilst my colleague had a full reception class.
 Brian Ball was soon appointed as Headteacher and we grew from there.
 I like to think that although we have grown rapidly we still have a ‘small school feel’.
 I have stayed so long because Summerlea is a fantastic community to work in and I have been fortunate enough to have been given many varied opportunities and challenges in my career.
 Before I had my son in 2007, I was a Teacher Governor.
 Then, as I returned to full time teaching and entered into a senior leadership role, I became an Associate Governor.
 I believe our Governing Body is a dedicated, knowledgeable and passionate team of people who have the children’s best interests at the core of all they do.
 Out of school, I love spending time in the great outdoors with my family.
-I enjoy horse riding, walking my black Labrador puppy, gardening, yoga and wildlife.
-I am very excited to be combining my love of nature and the outside with my professional life as we begin Forest School and continuing to work with the Governing Body to ensure that the children of Summerlea are given the best opportunities to flourish and thrive.
-If you have a question, concern or suggestion please email firstname.lastname@example.org
+I enjoy horse riding, walking my black Labrador, gardening, yoga and wildlife.
+I am very excited to be combining my love of nature and the outside with my professional life through Forest School and continuing to work with the Governing Body to ensure that the children of Summerlea are given the best opportunities to flourish and thrive.

 Clerk to Governors